Post updated 11/12/2019

 You ever find that one thing you like and then try to figure ways to get that thing into your life more often.
 A few weeks ago I made a crazy large batch of Zhug sauce and have spent the last few days trying to get more of it into my life.

-Zhug sauce is highly addictive and is a go on every effin thing condiment.
+Zhug is highly addictive and is a go on every effin thing condiment.
 And because you can refrigerate it for up to about 2 weeks I’ve been making dishes just to eat more Zhug!
 For breakfast it’s been eggs and zhug, but for dinner yesterday it was these grilled Puerto Rican pork chops.

 MOOD MUSIC